 If you are flying Aer Lingus, you may want to credit your flight to Gold Circle rather than crediting it to British Airways Executive Club.
 You generally receive a pathetically small number of Avios points and you may be better off taking Gold Circle points and waiting for them to become convertible.

-What will happen to the low tax redemptions to the US after the takeover?
+What will happen to low tax redemptions to the US?